CakeDC/search/Docs/Documentation/Named-Parameters-vs-Query-Strings.md

 With the release of **2.5.0** of the **Search** plugin the default settings for the prg component have been changed to use `querystring` by default instead of `named`.

-To use querystrings **before 2.5.0** you have to use these configuration settings for the component.
+To use query trings **before 2.5.0** you have to use these configuration settings for the component.

 ```php
 public $components = array(